bytedance/Bytedance-UnionAD/Bytedance-UnionAd/Document/UnioniOSSDK_English.md

 **•** ***\*Instructions:\**** Personalized template rewarded video ads can use BUNativeExpressRewardedVideoAd to request ads and call showAdFromRootViewController: to display ads.
 Note that you must set rootViewController, which is the viewController required by the redirect landing page.
 By setting the BUNativeExpressRewardedVideoAdDelegate proxy, you can get the ad, impression, click, and close callbacks.

-• To ensure smooth ad playback and display, we recommend displaying the ad only after receiving the render successful and video download complete callbacks.
+• To ensure the smooth playback and display of advertisements, we recommend that the advertisements be displayed after the video download is complete.

 • Effect of integration: Local templates are used to improve the display speed of personalized template ads and related data is blocked during requests.
 If the accessor is sending requests from a H5 webpage, the request body will be cleared.
 The other logic remains unchanged.
 If you use body to pass parameters, you need to switch to another method, such as jsBridge.